borisd9/chrome-extension-bfc/README.md

 2. Ensure your node version is >= than in `.nvmrc` file, recommend to use [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#intro)
 3. Edit `/packages/i18n/locales/`{your locale(s)}/`messages.json`
 4. In the objects `extensionDescription` and `extensionName`, change the `message` fields (leave `description` alone)
-5. Install pnpm globally: `npm install -g pnpm`
+5. Install yarn globally: `npm install -g yarn`
-6. Run `pnpm install`
+6. Run `yarn install`
 7. Check if you have that configuration in your IDE/Editor:
     - <b>VS Code</b>:
         - Installed [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)